realA10001986/Time-Circuits-Display/README.md

 To travel through time, hold "0" for 2 seconds.
 The destination time, as shown in the red display, will be your new present time, the old "present time" will be the "last time departed".
 Note that the new "present" time will continue to run like a normal clock.

-Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy or mmddyyyyhhmm, then press ENTER.
+Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy, mmddyyyyhhmm or hhmm, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the "destination time" display after pressing ENTER.

 To travel back to actual present time, hold "9" for 2 seconds.